himichaelhe/michaelhe.github.io/index.md

 ### Brief Bio

 I grew up in Shanghai.
 I have been in California since 2011.
-That's it.
+I love In-N-Out.

 ### Blogs and Essays